Culturekey413/culture-key-public/ethics/principles.md

 # Ethical Principles — Culture Key

+Culture Key defines a human-centered governance lens for AI systems approaching scale.

+These principles establish the ethical baseline that informs system design, governance processes, and operational oversight within the Culture Key framework.

 These principles define the ethical foundation of the Culture Key ecosystem.
 They guide system design, governance decisions, and AI behavior boundaries.